Bob Knight: 1970s

-In 1972–73, Knight's second year as coach, Indiana won the Big Ten championship and reached the Final Four, but lost to UCLA, who was on its way to its seventh consecutive national title.
-The following season, 1973–74, Indiana once again captured a Big Ten title.
+In 1972–73, Knight's second year as coach, Indiana won the Big Ten championship and reached the Final Four, losing to UCLA, which was on its way to its seventh consecutive national title.
+The following season, in 1973–74, Indiana once again captured a Big Ten title.

 In the two following seasons, 1974–75 and 1975–76, the Hoosiers were undefeated in the regular season and won 37 consecutive Big Ten games, including two more Big Ten championships.
-The 1974–75 Hoosiers swept the entire Big Ten by an average of 22.8 points per game.
+In 1974–75, the Hoosiers swept the entire Big Ten by an average of 22.8 points per game.
 However, in an 83–82 win against Purdue they lost consensus All-American forward Scott May to a broken left arm.
-With May's injury keeping him to 7 minutes of play, the No. 1 Hoosiers lost to Kentucky 92–90 in the Mideast Regional.
-The Hoosiers were so dominant that four starters – Scott May, Steve Green, Kent Benson and Quinn Buckner – would make the five-man All-Big Ten team.
-The following season, 1975–76, the Hoosiers went the entire season and 1976 NCAA tournament without a single loss, beating Michigan 86–68 in the title game.
+With May's injury limiting him to seven minutes of play, the No. 1 Hoosiers lost to Kentucky 92–90 in the Mideast Regional.
+Despite the loss, the Hoosiers were so dominant that four starters—Scott May, Steve Green, Kent Benson, and Quinn Buckner—would make the five-man All-Big Ten team.

+The following season, in 1975–76, the Hoosiers went the entire season and 1976 NCAA tournament without a single loss, defeating Michigan 86–68 in the title game.
 Immediately after the game, Knight lamented that "it should have been two."
 The 1976 Hoosiers remain the last undefeated NCAA Division I men's basketball team.
 Through these two seasons, Knight's teams were undefeated in the regular season, including a perfect 37–0 record in Big Ten games on their way to their third and fourth conference titles in a row.
 Behind the play of Mike Woodson, Indiana won the 1979 NIT championship.

+Throughout the 1970s, however, Knight was beginning to be involved in several controversies.
+1960 Olympic gold medalist Douglas Blubaugh was head wrestling coach at IU from 1973 to 1984.
+Early in his tenure while he jogged in the practice facility during basketball practice, Knight yelled at him to leave, using more than one expletive.
+Blubaugh pinned Knight to a wall, and told him never to repeat the performance, and Knight never did.

+On December 7, 1974, Indiana defeated Kentucky 98–74.
+Near the end of the game, Knight went to the Kentucky bench where the official was standing to complain about a call.
+Before he left, Knight hit Kentucky coach Joe B. Hall in the back of the head.
+Kentucky assistant coach Lynn Nance, a former FBI agent, had to be restrained by Hall from hitting Knight.
+Hall later said, "It publicly humiliated me."
+Knight blamed the furor on Hall, stating, "If it was meant to be malicious, I'd have blasted the fucker into the seats."

+Years after the incident, it was reported that Knight choked and punched Indiana University's longtime sports information director, Kit Klingelhoffer, over a news release that upset the coach.
+In 1976, Knight grabbed IU basketball player Jim Wisman and jerked him into his seat.